nos3curity/Null-Hound/README.md

 # Set time limit (in minutes)
 ./hound.py agent audit myaudit --time-limit 30

+# Start with telemetry (connect the Chatbot UI to steer)
+./hound.py agent audit myaudit --telemetry --time-limit 30

 # Enable debug logging (captures all prompts/responses)
 ./hound.py agent audit myaudit --debug

 # Attach to an existing session and continue where you left off
 ./hound.py agent audit myaudit --session <session_id>
 ```

+Tip: When started with `--telemetry`, you can connect the Chatbot UI and steer the audit interactively (see Chatbot section above).

 **Key parameters:**
 - **--time-limit**: Stop after N minutes (useful for incremental audits)